Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Misinformed Clues: 1/5
 **Poor - Needs significant revision**

-The misinformed clues completely fail their purpose.
-They are intended to create productive doubt by being vague enough to apply to multiple choices while still being related to the actual answer.
-However, both clues act as highly effective fake clues for the *other* choices, rather than creating ambiguity for 'historical event'.
-- misinformed_clues #1 ('A compelling story that captures the imagination, often involving dramatic characters and unexpected plot twists.') points overwhelmingly to 'fictional narrative' and has no meaningful relation or ambiguity with 'historical event' or 'scientific discovery'.
-- misinformed_clues #2 ('Could be a groundbreaking revelation that fundamentally alters our understanding of the physical world around us.') points directly to 'scientific discovery' and has no relevant ambiguity for 'historical event' or 'fictional narrative'.
-These clues do not create productive doubt for the correct answer; instead, they inadvertently assist players in eliminating incorrect options.
+Both misinformed clues fail to create productive doubt related to 'Historical Event'.
+Misinformed clue #1 ('A carefully constructed story passed down orally, often featuring fantastical elements and moral lessons') points almost exclusively to 'Fictional Narrative' and has no relevant connection to 'Historical Event'.
+Misinformed clue #2 ('Involves a series of experiments and observations aimed at understanding the natural world's principles') clearly describes 'Scientific Discovery' and does not relate to 'Historical Event'.
+Neither clue is vague enough to apply to multiple choices including the correct answer; instead, they act as direct (and thus poor) misdirection for specific incorrect choices, which is the role of fake clues.

 ✅ Strengths:
 - Attempt to create ambiguity